Venu-Koka-Dev/ecomm-backend-microservices-ts-turborepo/READMINE.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Setup
-1. Create a folder: ecomm
+## 1. Create a folder: ecomm

-2. Create a Turborepo project
+## 2. Create a Turborepo with two example NextJS projects by default: docs, web
 pnpm dlx create-turbo@latest

-Where: . -> Package manager: pnpm -> Installs with teo example projects in it
+Where: . -> Package manager: pnpm -> Installs with two example NextJS projects in it

 Folder Structure of a Turborepo project: apps/              -> Contains applications like frontend, backend, services etc